 Our work is based on another discipline's inputs that have since changed

-A sensitive receiver affected by flood conditions is not identified until late in the project
+A critical asset or property affected by flooding is not identified until late in the project

 Your response will be recorded securely.
 You can resubmit to update your answers.